-ON Monday next, agreeably to notice, the Odd Fellows will open their SCHOOL in the Old Male Academy, under the control of DAVID R. DUNCAN, A. B.

-Main Academy, and the control of DAVID R. DUNCAN, A. B. Mr. Duncan is a son of Professor Duncan, of Wofford College, and a graduate of Randolph Macon College, Virginia.
-His testimonials of scholarchip and moral character are full and satis-factory.
-In starting an enterprise of the kind by the Lodge, it is indeed gratifying that one so tho-roughly propared for the office of teacher as Mr. Duncan has been selected and consents to take charge of the school. .
-The established rates of tuition have heretofore excluded many from the advantages of education
+ON Monday next, agreeably to notice, the Odd Fellows will open their SCHOOL in the Old Male Academy, under the control of DAVID R. DUNCAN, A. B. Mr. Duncan is a son of Professor Duncan, of Wofford College, and a graduate of Randolph Macon College, Virginia.
+His testimonials of scholarship and moral character are full and satisfactory.
+In starting an enterprise of the kind by factory.
+In starting an enterprise of the kind by the Lodge, it is indeed gratifying that one so tho-roughly prepared for the office of teacher as Mr. Duncan has been selected and consents to take charge of the school.
+The established rates of tuition have heretofore excluded many from the advantages of education.
+With a view to benefit such, and all who may avail themselves of the facilities of a cheap and thorough education, we append the following table of charges, so reduced as to make it available.
+Primary Department-including Spelling, Reading, Writing, Arithmetic, and Primary Geography, per session of five months, \$6.00 Second Department-Philosophy, Grammar, Algebra, and all the higher branches of English education and the first periods. es of English education, per term of five months, with a continuation of any of the Chairman Board Trustees.